nggit/tremolo-docs/middleware.md

 Middleware is like MITM.
 It can *intercept* **requests** before they are processed by handlers, and **responses** before they are sent to the client/browser.

 Currently, Tremolo has two kinds of middleware that can be created.
-Which are `on_request` and `on_data`.
+Which are `on_request` and `on_send`.

 The `on_request` allows you to put certain code globally at the very front.
 You can filter, authenticate, then halt (if necessary) before the request goes to / is processed by handlers.